open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

       type: ociArtefact
 ```

-The full list of resource types is [here](03-extensible-values.md#resource-types).
+The full list of resource types is [here](../04-extensions/01-artifact-types/README.md).

 ## References

 A component version may refer to other component versions by adding a *reference* to the component version.

-An *reference* does not habe a  blob but it has:
+A *reference* does not have a blob but it has:

 - an *Identity* in the context of the component version
 - a set of labels